 The countertop is a hotbed of random dirt and germs.
 One of the easiest ways to avoid spreading germs is to simply avoid using anything reusable on the countertop.

-Clean the surface with a paper towel or cleaning wipe.
+Clean the surface with a paper towel or cleaning wipe to disinfect better.

 Make sure you put dishcloths in the laundry on a regular basis.
 Dishcloths should be separated according to their uses.